 If you want to be good at stargazing or take your astronomy game to the next level, then having a good grasp on telescope filters is a must.
 Without having basic knowledge about the telescope filters, you’ll never be able to ascend to the next stage of stargazing.
-That’s why I am writing this telescope filters guide to give you basic knowledge on telescope filters.
+Therefore, I am writing this telescope filters guide to give you basic knowledge of filters.

-In this telescope filters guide, I’ll talk about what telescope filters are, how telescope filters work, types of telescope filters, why they are necessary and so on.
+In this telescope filters guide, I’ll talk about what they are, how they work, the types of filters, why they are necessary, and so on.

-I am sure, if you want to embark on the mysterious journey of outer space, this article will come in a lot handy to you.
+I am sure if you want to embark on the mysterious journey of outer space, this article will be very handy for you.

 So, without further ado, let’s get started!